mpostol/TP/ExDataManagement/DataStreams/README.md

 From the above we can derive that the bitstream should be formatted in a way to resemble a natural language.
 Of course, we have no measure here and therefore it is difficult to say whether something is close enough to natural language to be comprehensible.

-~~In order for humans to understand the stream, it will also be necessary to define semantic rules, i.e. rules that will allow us to assign meaning and information to strings of bits.
-The issue of ergonomics is also important, i.e. the ease of absorbing information represented by the stream.
-Of course, the closer we are to natural language, the easier it will be, but again in this matter, we do not have measures that will allow us to clearly determine how good our solution is.~~

 ### Validation

 Applications save working data into bitstreams (for example content of files) to keep state information, provide processing outcomes, or both.
 Applications need robust storage, i.e. correctness of the stored data has to be validated every time an application reads it back from a bitstream.
 It must be carefully observed if the bitstreams are also modified by other applications or directly by users, because data corruption may occur.

 If we are talking about exchanging data between different applications or between an application and a human, the issue of data correctness arises.
 This issue should be considered on two independent levels.
-The first one is the correctness of the stream as a certain stream of signs, i.e. when the syntax rules are met.
-The second one is correctness from the point of view of the possibility of assigning information to these correct sequences and therefore assigning meaning.
+The first one is the correctness of a stream of signs, i.e. validation if the selected syntax rules are met.
+The second one is the possibility of assigning information to these correct sequences and therefore assigning meaning to bitstream.
+For humans to understand the stream, it will be accomplished by defining semantics rules, i.e. rules that will allow us to associate meaning with bitstream.
+The issue of ergonomics is also important in how easy it is to absorb information represented by the bitstream.
+Of course, the closer we are to natural language, the easier it will be, but again in this matter, we do not have measures that will allow us to determine how good our solution is.

-Instead of using a schema to validate text-based bitstreams, we may use an equivalent set of classes.

-To better understand above mentioned topics, let's look at them in the context of code examples located in the section [XML-based Validation][xml-based-validation].
-In this section XML examples are subject for more detailed examination.
+To better understand above mentioned topics, let's look at them in the context of code examples explained in the section [XML-based Validation][xml-based-validation].
+In this section, XML examples are only subject to more detailed examination but by design, it has no impact on the generality of the discussion.

-~~Maybe we will also be able to determine solutions that may be useful in this regard.~~

 ### Standardization

 When we talk about the syntax and semantics of a stream, the first thing to consider is the scope of data use.
 Well, data produced by one instance of a program can also be used by the same instance of the program.
 In such a case, if the process runs autonomously and is symmetric from a serialization and deserialization point of view, we should not expect any further problems.

 If we are talking about communication between different remote applications, we must consider a scenario in which these applications are written in different programming languages.
 In this case, the problem arises of how to create types in other languages that will represent the same information.
 In the context of a text document, a schema may be used.
 The schema in this context refers to the structure or blueprint that defines the organization and format of the document.
 It outlines the arrangement of elements, their relationships, and any rules or constraints that govern the content of documents.
-Simplifying , schema allows to define additional syntax rules doe a domain specific language.
+Simplifying, schema allows the definition of additional syntax rules in a domain-specific language.
 Schemas help ensure consistency and coherence in the representation of information within the text document.
-It means that schema definition could be also a foundation of semantics rules used to assign meaning to the document text.
-As a result we could recognize the schema as a good idea to validate text documents, and check whether incoming text is a document we expect.
+It means that schema definition could also be a foundation of semantics rules used to assign meaning to the document text.
+As a result, we could recognize the schema as a good idea to validate text documents and check whether incoming text is a document we expect.
+Instead of using a schema to validate text-based bitstreams, we may use an equivalent set of classes.

 Because the data may be used by different instances of a program, we also have to take into account that the programs may be in different versions or written using different languages.
 What worse, the data also must be subject of versioning.
 In such a case, there is a problem of data compatibility between independent instances of the program.
 So the question arises whether if the data serialized by one version of the program is used by another version of the program run as a different instance, will it allows the creation of a graph equivalent to the original graph